jhvozdovich/tap-room-redux/README.md

 ### Known Bugs

 * Troubleshooting div wrapping within columns.
-Exploring flexbox in css.
+Exploring flexbox in CSS.
 * Maintaining order after editing or updating potion.

 ### Support and Contact Information

 Please contact me with any suggestions or questions at jhvozdovich@gmail.com.
 Thank you for your input!
 _Have a bug or an issue with this application?
-[Open a new issue](https://github.com/jhvozdovich/tap-room/issues) here on GitHub._
+[Open a new issue](https://github.com/jhvozdovich/tap-room-redux/issues) here on GitHub._

 ### Technologies Used

 * React
+* Redux
 * JSX
 * JavaScript
+* Jest
 * HTML
+* CSS
 * Git and GitHub

 ### Project Structure